 Licence application forms are available at the Alberta Milk office and on Alberta Milk's website.
-Before a producer licence is issued, an inspector from the Inspection and Investigation Section of Alberta Agriculture and Forestry must perform an inspection of the dairy buildings and related equipment.
+Before a producer licence is issued, an inspector from the Inspection and Investigation Section of the Alberta Ministry of Agriculture, Forestry and Rural Economic Development must perform an inspection of the dairy buildings and related equipment.
 Please call 1-866-252-6403 to arrange an inspection or for more information.